Yuri-Lima/Yuri-Lima/README.md

 > ### My first prject:
 1. **Personal Painel Blog**:
-  I will build an aplication to show post from hashtag.
+  I am building an aplication to show post from hashtag.
+For while this is only a simple example, because my real intentions is create a new blog with totaly new propuse.
-  For while this is only a simple example.
-Because my real intentions is create a new blog with totaly new propuse.
+  For more details about it you can take a look at on https://www.yurilima.com.br/.
-  For more details about it.
-You can take a look at on https://www.yurilima.com.br/, there you can follow week by week, some new features, being added.
+  There you can follow week by week.
+Some new features is being added.

-  If you want to give some piece of advices, please, fell free and getting in touch.
+If you want to give some piece of advices, please, fell free to getting in touch.

 > ### Contact